commoners1/unicef-sf-dashboard/docs/SECURITY.md

 ### Authentication Flow
 1. User enters credentials on `/login` page
-2. Backend validates credentials and returns JWT token
+2. Backend validates credentials and sets httpOnly cookie with JWT token
-3. Token stored in localStorage with automatic refresh
-4. All API requests include Bearer token authentication
+3. Browser automatically sends cookie with all requests
+4. Backend validates cookie on each request
 5. 401 responses automatically redirect to login
+6. Logout clears the httpOnly cookie

 ## 🛡️ Security Features